-The thematic presentations and the breakout group discussions covered several key areas and exposed the participants to a wide spectrum of drought management policies and their contextspecific relevance.
+The thematic presentations and the breakout group discussions covered several key areas and exposed the participants to a wide spectrum of drought management policies and their context specific relevance.
 Issues discussed in depth ranged from drought monitoring and early warning systems to various drought indices and data issues in drought monitoring systems.
-The major components of drought monitoring systems were emphasized, namely timely data and acquisition, impact data and synthesis/analysis of data used to 'trigger' actions and the need for efficient dissemination networks (web, media, extension, etc.).
-Approaches of drought monitoring were clarified, ranging from single index/parameter, to multiple indices/parameters and composite index.
-The steps on drought vulnerability and risk assessment and the typologies of different drought risk management measures were also discussed, including drought preparedness, mitigation, response and recovery.
-A range of risk management options were underlined in order to build societal resilience through national drought policies and preparedness plans, which comprise short and longterm measures.
+The major components of drought monitoring systems were emphasized which include timely data and acquisition, impact data and synthesis/analysis of data used to 'trigger' actions and the need for efficient dissemination networks (web, media, extension, etc.).
+Approaches of drought monitoring were clarified, ranging from single index/parameter, to multiple indices/parameters and composite indices.

+The steps on drought vulnerability and risk assessment and the typologies of the different drought risk management measures were also discussed, including drought preparedness, mitigation, response and recovery.
+A range of risk management options were underlined in order to build societal resilience through national drought policies and preparedness plans, which comprise short and long-term measures.
 Most notably, the steps towards drought plans were discussed: (i) drought characterization; (ii) monitoring and early warning; (iii) vulnerability and impact assessment and iv) mitigation and response options.
 The generic 10-step process of formulating drought policies formed the backbone of the entire discussion during the three and half day workshop.
 The cost of inaction on drought and the long-term cost effectiveness of risk-based drought management strategies when compared with the cost of disaster response and crisis management were highlighted.
-On the fourth day, the participants presented their take-home messages, the immediate action steps planned and the implementation challenges foreseen back home in their countries.
+On the fourth day, the participants presented their take-home messages, the immediate action steps planned and the challenges that participants foresee to implement national drought policies in their countries.
 In the end, participants received certificates for their successful participation.